ivanadelcarmen/cdk-isbn-analyzer/README.md

 │
 ├── docs/                  # Files related to the project's documentation │   ├── diagram.png        # Draw.io diagram for AWS architecture basic visualization
 │
+├── img/                   # Example image files to manually test the CDK stack │
 ├── src/                   # Source files for the application │   ├── cdk/               # Package related to the CDK stack